davejenkins64/picture-tagger-demo/frontend/README.md

 The current state of the front-end suffices for the initial tagging, but a better viewer to review pictures by tag is needed.

+## Operations
+For now, I assume that the frontend is run on a machine with node and Angular installed.
+To test, assuming the 'npm install' has been run to recreate the node_modules directory, edit one file:
+To change the IP address where angular's built-in server will listen.
+It is hard-coded to 127.0.0.1 for now.

+Then simply run 'ng serve' from this directory and point a browser at port 4200 on the address you have chosen above.